The 7 Biggest Government Cyberattacks since 2011

 The personal email account of John Podesta, chairman of Hilary Clinton’s US presidential campaign, was compromised with over 20,000 emails leaked, potentially derailing the campaign which ultimately lost.
 The Democratic National Committee was targeted in the same year, with around 20,000 emails from key staff leaked including confidential party secrets.

 2017: Ukraine Government officials

-Malware was originally planted on a popular Ukrainian tax update site, spreading across finance and services sites, and even reaching the US, UK Germany, France and other countries.
+The malware was originally planted on a popular Ukrainian tax update site, spreading across finance and services sites, and even reaching the US, UK Germany, France, and other countries.
 The virus dubbed ‘NotPetya’ infected computers and wrote over files.

 2018: Northern Ireland Parliament offices

-The Northern Irish parliament was hit by a brute force attack which gave hackers access to member’s mailboxes.
-The parliament IT department were able to disable compromised accounts, and staff have been urged to make their passwords longer and a greater combination of letters, numbers and special characters.
+The Northern Irish parliament was hit by a brute force attack which gave hackers access to members’ mailboxes.
+The parliament IT department was able to disable compromised accounts, and staff have been urged to make their passwords longer and a greater combination of letters, numbers, and special characters.

 Government data is worth so much to hackers – often supported and funded by opposition parties or states.
 It’s important to keep all data, including emails, files and networks secure.
 Regularly update passwords and keep them unique.
 Talk to us for more ideas on how to protect your private data against online threats.

 Read more about the cybersecurity risks facing the government: